trgr-karasutoragara/daily-news-for-digital-dignity/g-5v/README.md

 - **Volunteer-driven prototype**: This is released under MIT License - users can modify freely
 - **VPN usage**: Intentionally avoided to prevent server burden in specific regions
 - **Operational transparency**: Some operational errors remain but are published for transparency
 - **Language parsing limitations**: Some Japanese headlines may appear due to technical limitations in parsing NHK World Japan feeds.
 This is not intentional.
-Since this project is MIT Licensed, users can implement their own filtering if English-only content is required
+Since this project is MIT Licensed, users can implement their own filtering if English-only content is required → I created [version 6](https://github.com/trgr-karasutoragara/daily-news-for-digital-dignity/blob/main/g-6v/prototype-rss-news-v6.py), which fixes the NHK World error and adds several additional sources.
+Please feel free to try it out if you'd like.
 - **License and redistribution**: This project is released under the MIT License.
 Users are free to modify and redistribute.
 All original article rights belong to the respective news publishers